ich777/python-unraid/README.md

-# Custom Python builds for Unraid-Kernel-Helper for iSCSI builds
+# For Unraid v6.9.x

-Versions in the corresponding branches
+Precompile Python 3.8.5 for Unraid-Kernel-Helper for iSCSI builds